thanasisn/SDR_enhancement_LAP/article/article.md

 The definition of the CE events with this method has a degree of subjectivity, since the actual clear sky irradiance is not known and can only be approximated.
 However, this method was proven capable in detecting all major CE events.
-Where some CE events with very low OIR may be not detected, these are few with small over-irradiance, and it is unlikely that will affect significantly our results.
+Where some CE events with very low OI may be not detected, these are few with small over-irradiance, and it is unlikely that will affect significantly our results.

 <!-- extreme caces criterion -->